bfintal/Page-Builder-Sandwich-old/README.md

 *This repo is no longer being maintained*

-# Page Builder Sandwich has been completely rebuilt from from the ground up into a Live Front End Page Builder.
+# Page Builder Sandwich has been completely rebuilt from the ground up into a Live Front End Page Builder.
 Please visit [http://pagebuildersandwich.com](http://pagebuildersandwich.com)

 Hey folks,